audacity/audacity/README.txt

    * Selections made with Selection Toolbar were not restored after Undo.
    * Undo could fail silently if a selection included/touched a clip boundary.

+ * Imports and Exports
+   * If there were invalid FFmpeg libs in system PATH this prevented Audacity recognising the installed FFmpeg or the FFmpeg specified in audacity.cfg.

  * Mac OS X:
    * Fix uninitialized buffer - this should correct playback buzz or crackle where the upper of multiple tracks started with or contained white space.